amacaluso/amacaluso.github.io/content/teaching/Theses/index.md

 ---
 title: Quantum Theses
 date: '2023-03-31'
-summary:List of co-supervised Master's theses exploring quantum computing and AI applications.
+summary: List of co-supervised Master's theses exploring quantum computing and AI applications.
 ---

 # Co-Supervision of Graduate Students

 I report the list of students (past and present) under my supervision who have worked on a thesis on quantum artificial intelligence.
 In all cases, the student did not have prior knowledge of quantum computing.